Stockholm Town Housemaid School

 The Stockholm Town Housemaid School (Stockholms stads hembiträdesskola) was a vocational school started in 1938 at Scheelegatan 8 on the island of Kungsholmen in Stockholm, Sweden.
 The school educated housemaids.

 It was established during a shortage of housemaids, and the idea was well received.
+It had long been the goal of the Stockholm Housemaid Union to establish such a school.

-The students were graded, and the classes where photographed wearing housemaid uniforms.
+The students were graded, and the classes were photographed wearing housemaid uniforms.

 Harald Norbelie has depicted the school in a chapter of the 1993 book Mera gata upp och gata ner: människor och miljöer i Stockholm förr och nu.